 Although the company can reclaim some running costs and a portion of the purchase cost, thereby reducing its corporation tax, the benefit in kind tax and employer’s NI on company cars mean that it’s almost always more tax efficient for a director to buy or lease their car privately and claim mileage.

 Benefit in kind tax and employer’s NI apply to leased cars as well.
-So even if the company leases the car rather than buying it, claiming business mileage is still almost always your best bet.
+So even if the company leases the car rather than buying it, claiming business mileage is usually your best bet.
+However, there are exceptions…

 Is it ever worth buying a car through my company?